hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 7. [Remove the scale-out proxy node by removing the corresponding stack](#remove-scale-out-proxy)
 8. [Verify the node removal](#verify-node-removal)

 ##Prerequisite{#prer}

-* HP Helion OpenStack&#174; cloud is successfully deployed.
-* Starter Swift nodes are functional by default as they are part of cloud deployment.
+* HP Helion OpenStack&#174; cloud is successfully deployed.<br>*(Starter Swift nodes are functional by default as they are part of cloud deployment.)*
-* Scale-out object-ring:1 is deployed.
+* The scale-out Object Ring-1 has been deployed.
-* Scale-out proxy node is deployed.
+* At least one scale-out proxy node has been deployed.

 **IMPORTANT**: